 The Future Of Our Mentoring Programs

 Since the onset of the public health crisis brought on by COVID-19, Boston Partners in Education has aligned its response with the needs of the Boston Public Schools and greater school community.
-In speaking with our partners, it’s clear that our schools and their students need and want virtual mentoring support.
+It’s clear that our schools and their students need and want virtual mentoring support.

-Because our primary concern remains the health and safety of our students, teachers, and volunteers, we’re continuing to work with educators and the BPS central office to identify how best to transition all of our programs into virtual mentoring opportunities.
+With concern for the health and safety of our school and volunteer communities, we’re working with educators and BPS to transition our programs into virtual mentoring opportunities.

 For questions about our COVID-19 response or our virtual mentoring programs, please email firstname.lastname@example.org or call (617) 451-6145.